 UPDATE: The government has given instructions not to charge for COVID-19 screening tests.
 The cost of such testing will be covered in full by the INAMI/RIZIV.

-HEALTHCARE (UPDATE) - Given the extraordinary circumstances, general practitioners may diagnose patients with symptoms of coronavirus infection by telephone.
+HEALTHCARE - Given the extraordinary circumstances, many medical professionals may now diagnose patients with symptoms of coronavirus infection by telephone.
 Will these teleconsultations be refunded?

 Teleconsultations will temporarily be recognised by the INAMI/RIZIV as a specific type of doctor's appointment.
-These consultations will be billed directly by the doctor to the patient’s Sickness Fund.
-As the patient will not be charged any co-payment or additional out-of-pocket expenses, there are no costs to claim back from AG.
+The cost for consultations with a general practitioner will be billed directly to the patient’s Sickness Fund.
+The patient will not be charged any co-payment or additional out-of-pocket expenses for these consultations.
+This also means there are no costs to claim back from AG.

 HEALTHCARE - What if my employee is put into quarantine because of coronavirus?
 Is he/she covered by the hospitalisation insurance in that case?